 Novolacs are also gaining popularity in several industrial applications since they are utilized to formulate high-performance varnishes & oil-based vehicles for air drying paints.
 The product is projected to grow at over 3.5% from 2016 to 2024.

-Resol resins demand is expected to reach 803.3 kilo tons by 2024, growing at an estimated CAGR of 3.1% over the forecast period.
-Water soluble resols, that is, condensation products of phenol and formaldehyde are primarily used as adhesives for wood or wood chips, as binders for organic & inorganic fibers and for granular materials such as sand.
-The dominant application of aqueous resol solutions is in production of chipboard.
-Chipboard bound by these resins exhibits moisture resistant property in contrast to that of urea resins thereby making it desirable for production of exterior walls in buildings and other related applications.
+Resol resins demand is expected to reach 803.3 kilotons by 2024, growing at an estimated CAGR of 3.1% over the forecast period.
+Water-soluble resols, that is, condensation products of phenol and formaldehyde are primarily used as adhesives for wood or wood chips, as binders for organic & inorganic fibers, and for granular materials such as sand.
+The dominant application of aqueous resol solutions is in the production of chipboard.
+Chipboard bound by these resins exhibits moisture resistant property in contrast to that of urea resins thereby making it desirable for the production of exterior walls in buildings and other related applications.